Table of Contents

 Click the "Continue" button to proceed.

-5. Set up the "trigger" in Dropbox for when you would like translations synced from Transifex (you can choose more than 1 trigger).
+5. Set up the "trigger" in Dropbox for when you want translations synced from Transifex (you can choose more than one trigger).

 Set-up-trigger2.jpg#asset:9634